 - 5. Capacity envelopes will be calculated such that in aggregate all Supplier's Capacity Envelopes do not exceed any LDSO or Central Service threshold. - 6.
 Assuming a low volume industry ramp-up (this allows for systems, which includes Central Systems and LDSOs, validation and performance assessment) and non-migration days covering contract rounds and change freezes the total available migration capacity is circa 52M MPANs.
 This therefore leads to headroom within the capacity allocations of approximately 40%.
 (Assuming migration takes place five days a week) - 7.
 Suppliers will subsequently submit plans that adhere to the daily limits within the Capacity Envelope and will encompass their whole portfolio within the given LDSO. - 8.
 Suppliers are free to profile their migration as they see fit within the constraints of the Capacity Envelope and adhere to submission SLAs defined in Thresholds document. - 9.
 Later sections provide more detail on these principles and a method statement is provided detailing the methodology for calculating the Capacity Envelopes. - 10.
-A subsequent section will consider Suppliers with smaller portfolio sizes for whom capacity envelopes would be small and potentially impractical.
+Suppliers with smaller portfolio sizes for whom capacity envelopes would be small and potentially impractical. - See Section 5.2.7 Small Supplier & LDSO Portfolio Sizes (i.e. De minimis)